Ecommerce Website Pitfalls – Page Speed

 Second, remove unused code/plugins.
 A developer may be needed here.
 Shopify, for example, keeps the code from a plugin even after you delete it from your dashboard.
 A dev is needed to find the plugin code and delete it.
 However, WordPress deletes the code when you delete the plugin.
 All too often plugins are installed just to try out and forgotten about and they can really affect how fast your site is.

 Third, lazy load the bottom ⅔ of each page, so you’re only loading as much as the user needs to see at once.
-This can be especially crucial to pages with long scroll depth.
+This can be especially crucial for pages with long scroll depth.

 Will a faster page speed increase my conversion?